Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Do not accept applicant credit PDFs.
 Use a screening method that pulls directly from a bureau with express consent and a documented purpose.

-No refunds until settlement is final.
+As a fraud-prevention practice, do not issue refunds until your financial institution confirms funds are final.
 “Urgent refund” requests are a high-risk indicator—pause and verify first.

 For international applicants, treat third-party payments and unusual refund patterns as escalation triggers.
 Verify identity and payer relationship.